Colonial Heights Assault Lawyer

 Consequences and Penalties

-However, there is any number of circumstances where an assault charge may be tried as a more serious offense.
-One prominent example of this is when the assault is committed against a judge, police officer, or prison guard.
+However, there are any number of circumstances where an assault charge may be tried as a more serious offense.
+One prominent example of this is when an assault is committed against a judge, police officer, or prison guard.

 A conviction under these circumstances is a Class 6 felony that carries a minimum jail term of one year with a maximum penalty of five years.
 In some circumstances, a judge or jury may decide to reduce the penalty to a maximum of 12 months in jail.
 Other examples of aggravating factors in assaults include: